hzeller/txtempus/README.md

 =====================================================

 I am living in a country where there is no [DCF77] sender nearby for my European radio controlled wristwatch to get its time.
-So I built my own 'transmitter', taking the [NTP] time of a Raspberry Pi and generating a modulated radio signal via GPIO pins.
+This vintage Jungans Mega doesn't have any buttons to set the time, so to bring it back to life, I built my own 'transmitter', taking the [NTP] time of a Raspberry Pi and generating a modulated signal via GPIO pins to then magnetically couple it into the watch ferrite.

 Since many other long-wave time stations around the world use similar concepts of sending amplitude modulated time, other time services have been added.

 This program is useful if you have a clock that otherwise does not get any reception.
-**_Before running this program, make sure you follow your local laws with regard to restrictions on radio transmissions._**
+This magnetical coupling is very low power and only works over a few centimeters, but **_before running this program, make sure you follow your local laws with regard to restrictions on radio transmissions._**

-### Supported Time Service Transmissions
+### Supported Time Services
 #### DCF77
 The [DCF77] (Germany) signal is a 77.5kHz carrier, that is amplitude modulated with attenuations every second of the minute except the 59th to synchronize.